In general, passport renewal is much easier than applying for the first time. But is the renewal process still the same during the pandemic?

 - List down all your preferred dates.
 This will give you more options in case the date you originally want is already full.
 This will save you time too.
 Instead of spending precious seconds weighing other dates, you already have shortlisted the most convenient dates for you.

 - Decide quickly.
 Again, you are beating time here, so you must be decisive because slots can be taken in a snap.
-You see the date you want still available one minute, but then it’s gone the next.
+You see the date you want is still available one minute, but then it’s gone the next.
 Afternoon schedules are usually the first to get filled.

 - Refresh the page.
 There are times when available slots pop out of nowhere.
 Well, these might be those slots reserved for applicants who failed to pay within the allotted time period.